mautic/user-documentation/docs/configuration/variables.rst

 .. tip::
   Custom Company Fields

-  The syntax for custom company fields is different than the core company field syntax.
-You must not add the word "company" in the variable, but instead treat it like a "contactfield":
+  The syntax for custom Company fields is different than the core Company field syntax.
+You must **not** add the word "Company" in the variable, but instead treat it like a "contactfield":

   `Hi {contactfield=customfieldalias},`